 By Mass Communication Specialist 2nd Class Katrina Parker, Destroyer Squadron 24 Public Affairs

-USS COLE, At Sea (NNS) -- Ships led by Commander, Destroyer Squadron (DESRON) 24 along with a host of allied navies, wrapped up the multinational, multiwarfare Exercise Joint Warrior 09-2 Oct.
-16.
+ABOARD USS COLE, At Sea (NNS) -- Ships led by Commander, Destroyer Squadron (DESRON) 24 arrived off the coast of Scotland Oct.
+5 to participate in the multinational exercise Joint Warrior 2009.

-Joint Warrior is designed and led by the United Kingdom's Joint Tactical Exercise Planning Staff and is a multiwarfare exercise designed to improve interoperability between allied navies and prepare participating crews to conduct combined operations during deployments.
+Joint Warrior is a United Kingdom led, multinational and multiwarfare exercise designed to improve interoperability between allied navies, and prepares participating crews to conduct combined operations during deployment.

-Joint Warrior ran from Oct.
-3-16 and served as a certifying event for ships that will deploy with coalition forces in the future.
+Joint Warrior serves as a certifying event for ships that will deploy with coalition forces in the future.

 Welcome to the Milcom Monitor Post sponsored by Teak Publishing (Copyright © 2006-2023 Teak Publishing).
 All rights are reserved.
 Redistribution of these pages in any format without prior permission is prohibited.
 Links to individual stories are permitted without permission.
 The comment section on this blog is closed, but you can pass along material or comments via email MilcomMP at gmail dot com.
 If you submit material for this blog and want to remain anonymous, indicate that in your message.

 - What are Emergency Action Messages (EAM)?
 Updated 20 September 2021

 - UFO Milsat Program

 - UHF 225-380 MHz Milcom Spectrum Holes: Updated 24 July 2019

 - Civilian Air Cargo/Airline/Military Call Signs